Fees and Charges

 Irrigation prices for 2021–22 to 2023–24

-From 2021–22 to 2023–24, every irrigator who buys water from Queensland’s state-owned irrigation schemes will automatically see the following price cuts on their water bill:
+From 2021–22 to 2023–24, every irrigator who buys water from Queensland’s state-owned irrigation schemes will be eligible for the following discounts:

-- a 15% cut for all other irrigation.
+- 15 per cent for all other irrigation.

-For further information regarding these price changes, visit the Queensland Government website.
+For further information regarding these price changes, view the Irrigation Pricing Discounts fact sheet, visit the Queensland Government website or contact email@example.com for rebate-specific questions.

 There are two types of charges for irrigation; fixed (Part A and C) and volumetric tariffs (Part B and D).